FAANG Prep Guide

 No plan required

-Practice DSA rounds free, or upgrade to unlock full simulations, all four tracks, and personalized coaching reports.
+Practice DSA rounds free, or buy credits to unlock full simulations, all four tracks, and personalized coaching reports.
 No setup required.